klarastuburic/money-manager/README.md

     | GET    | /debts         | get all current debts|

 -console client:
-    -it's possible to enter the wanted action and necessary arguments:
+    &emsp;&emsp;-it's possible to enter the wanted action and necessary arguments:
-        T - transaction between to users
+     &emsp;&emsp;&emsp;&emsp; T - transaction between to users
-        E - expanse between more than one user
+     &emsp;&emsp;&emsp;&emsp; E - expanse between more than one user
-        P - profit between more than one user
+     &emsp;&emsp;&emsp;&emsp; P - profit between more than one user

 ### How to test
 -enter the command inside the working directory